yiisoft/yii-console/README.md

 $app = new Application();

 $app->setCommandLoader(new CommandLoader(
-    // Any container implementing `Psr\Container\ContainerInterface` in example: new Container(ContainerConfig::create()),
+    // Any container implementing `Psr\Container\ContainerInterface` for example: new Container(ContainerConfig::create()),
-    // An array with command names as keys and service ids as values.
+    // An array with command names as keys and service ids as values:
     ['my/custom' => MyCustomCommand::class],
 ));